roryharder/roryharder.github.io/index.md

 * [under review]

-* The Grammar of Reference: Salience and Deixis in Anaphora Resolution (in preparation)
+* Salience and Deixis in Anaphora Resolution (in preparation)

+* Understanding Demonstratives Together (in preparation)

 # Teaching